7 Types of Mortgage Fraud

 2. Asset Rental: A borrower manipulates the mortgage qualification process by borrowing money or renting assets to falsely appear more qualified for a mortgage.
 After the mortgage is funded, the assets or money are returned.

-6. False Identity Usage: A criminal takes out a loan by using stolen personal and financial information, such as Social Security numbers, pay stubs, and other legal documents to purchase a home.
+6. False Identity Usage: A criminal commits identity theft and takes out a loan using the victim’s personal and financial information.
+Using Social Security numbers, pay stubs, and other legal documents, they obtain a mortgage through fraudulent activity and purchase a home.

-Want to learn more about real estate fraud and how you can better protect your reputation and your customers?
-Take a moment to download CertifID’s free whitepaper, Mortgage Payoff Fraud Is Rising; Here's How to Protect Your Business.
+Want to learn more about real estate fraud and how you can better protect yourself and your customers?
+Download CertifID’s free whitepaper, Mortgage Payoff Fraud Is Rising: Here's How to Protect Your Business.

 Katie Stewart